Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Linear stability analysis and pattern formation

 \section{Linear stability analysis and pattern formation}

-{The system for part \textbf{P1} \eqref{eq: formation of spheroids} without source term is well known in the literature as the volume-filling Keller-Segel model, for which emergence of patterns has been characterised and is now well documented.} Pattern formation refers to the phenomenon by which, after varying a bifurcation parameter, the spatially homogeneous steady state loses stability and inhomogeneous solutions appear.
+{The system \eqref{eq: formation of spheroids} without source term is well known in the literature as the volume-filling Keller-Segel model, for which emergence of patterns has been characterised and is now well documented.} Pattern formation refers to the phenomenon by which, after varying a bifurcation parameter, the spatially homogeneous steady state loses stability and inhomogeneous solutions appear.
 In the following, we investigate in which parameter region we can expect instability of homogeneous solutions, {corresponding to the formation of patterns}.
-The linear stability analysis followed here { is classical and follows the lines of } \cite{painter2002volume,wang2007classical, murray2001mathematical}.
+The linear stability analysis followed here {is classical and follows the lines of} \cite{painter2002volume,wang2007classical,murray2001mathematical}.

-We first recall the two systems associated with the dynamics described in parts \textbf{P1} and \textbf{P2} of the model. {Using the fact that in the first part of the experiments, the squeezing probability is chosen to be $q_1(u)=1-\frac{u}{\bar{u}}$, we have}
+We first recall the two systems associated with the dynamics described in \textbf{P1} and \textbf{P2}. {Using the fact that in \textbf{P1} the squeezing probability is chosen to be $q_1(u)=1-\frac{u}{\bar{u}}$, we have}

 where

 For part \textbf{P2}, when the squeezing probability function is given by (\ref{eq: q for part 2}), the system writes

 with diffusion and chemotactic coefficients given by